Ashadozzaman/DevOps/docker/1_introduction-docker.md

 7. Better Portability
 8. Cost-Effective
 9. In-Built Version Control System
-    - Easily version Control
+    - Easily Version Control
 10. Resource Utilization:
 11. Security

 `NSible` - Infrastucere as a code.
-Update multiple server.
+Update multiple servers.

 ## What are containers?
 A container is a unit of software that packages code and its dependencies so the application runs quickly and reliably across computing environments.

 Docker containers are lightweight, standalone, and executable packages that contain all the necessary components to run a piece of software, including the code, runtime, libraries, system tools, and settings.
 Containers are based on containerization technology, and Docker is one of the most popular containerization platforms.

-Here are key characteristics and components of Docker containers:
+Here are the key characteristics and components of Docker containers:
 1. Isolation
 Containers provide process and file system isolation.
 Each container runs in its own user space, separate from the host and other containers.
 This isolation ensures that applications and dependencies do not interfere with each other
 2. Portability